sparkfun/SparkFun_BlueSMiRF-v2/docs/bluesmirf-v2_to_smartphone.md

 ### Download the Serial Bluetooth Terminal App

 Head to your smartphone's app store.
 In this case, we were on an Android smartphone and used Google Play Store to download the [**Serial Bluetooth Terminal** app](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en_US&gl=US&pli=1).
+This app is great for development, debugging, and general use when using the BlueSMiRF's SPP and BLE protocols.

 <div style="text-align: center"><a href="https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en_US&gl=US&pli=1" class="md-button">Google Play: Serial Bluetooth Terminal</a></div>